jwjacobson/oopmanor/README.md

 ### About the project
 I'm making a text adventure to deepen and refine my **object-oriented programming** skills.
 It's been a lot of fun so far and could even be a step toward my goal of eventually creating a roguelike.

 In the game, you play an adventurer who just arrived at OOP Manor, looking for the fabled Object.
 Will you succeed where others failed?
+Have others failed?
+Has anyone even tried this?

 Gameplay is standard for a text adventure: walk from room to room, read descriptions, take and manipulate items, solve puzzles, laugh at my jokes!
 I don't know how elaborate it will be, but the OOP approach means once the formal groundwork is laid, adding more rooms/items/puzzles will be relatively easy.